Stream Foundations: Chunks, Buffers, and Backpressure

 console.log("Pulled:", chunk);

 Pull also has limited fan-out.
 One iterator advances one sequence.
 Once a consumer pulls a value, that value is consumed.
-Broadcasting the same chunks to multiple consumers needs a separate tee or pub/sub mechanism with its own buffering rules.
+Sending the same chunks to multiple consumers needs a separate tee or pub/sub layer with its own buffering rules.

 The Hybrid Stream Model

-Streams are hybrid at the API and state-machine level.
+Node streams are hybrid APIs.
 They extend EventEmitter, and a Readable can push chunks through data events in flowing mode.
 The same Readable also has paused mode, where consumers call read() or wait for readable before pulling from the internal buffer.
 Writable streams expose their own pressure through write() returning false and a later drain event.

 for await (const chunk of readable) {